Cx A (Comtrex cold cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg)

 Generic Name: acetaminophen/dextromethorphan/phenylephrine

-Comtrex Cold & Cough is used in the treatment of nasal congestion; sinus symptoms; pain/fever; cough and nasal congestion; cough (and more), and belongs to the drug class upper respiratory combinations.
+Comtrex Cold & Cough is used in the treatment of cough and nasal congestion; sinus symptoms; cold symptoms; cough; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Comtrex Cold & Cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Cx A